o1key/project-ideas1/javascript/03-Ecommerce/README.md

 5. column 3 form product action
 6. style .details and all columns
 7. create add to cart button with add-button id

+## XV Product Screen Action

+1. after_render() to add event to the button
+2. add event handler for the button
+3. redirect user to cart/:product_id
+4. implement after_render in index.js